 Transport of raw cotton to Bollington and finished thread and cloth away from Bollington must have been one of the biggest difficulties facing the mill owners in this town.
 No lorries, no railways, no canal – nothing better than mules and horses to carry the goods upon their backs or on trailers.
 The roads were very poor so hauling trailers wasn’t really as productive as it might sound.
 Individual loads on individual animals moved along in trains of half a dozen or more was the best of a bad job.

-Brooke & Swindells were determined to maximise their benefit from the canal by building right alongside and to have the mill ready for business as soon as the canal came into operation in 1831.
-The first phase of the mill was erected by 1830.
+Brooke & Swindells were determined to maximise their benefit from the canal by building right alongside and to have the mill ready for business in 1838.
+The first phase of the mill was erected between 1834 and 1838.
 It stood at the top of a newly built road, Clarence Road, and extended along the canal side about one third along the length of the present mill.
 Success was marked by an extension further along the canal side in 1841, and in 1857, immediately after completing Adelphi mill, the brothers Martin II and George Swindells extended Clarence again, reaching the limit we see today.
 In 1877 the first phase was demolished and the present mill, up to the staircase, was built in its place.
 This was five floors in height and extended away from the canal more than twice the original, making Clarence an altogether enormous mill, much the biggest in Bollington.
+It was the last cotton mill to be built in East Cheshire.

-A number of additional buildings were put up in the space behind the spinning mill. these were for weaving and other activities, but spinning was always the main activity.
+A number of additional sheds were put up in the space behind the spinning mill.
+These were for weaving and other activities, but spinning was always the main activity.

 The end of cotton

 Spinning ceased by 1970.
 Luckily the building was saved although for many years it was largely unused.
 Throughout the first years of the 21stC, more of the building has been brought back into use.
 The top two floors have been converted into very popular apartments.
-An additional floor has been created on the roof and a transparent roof has been put over the central atrium.
+An additional floor has been created on the roof and a transparent roof has been put over a central atrium.
 Lower down there are many flourishing small businesses and on the canal side the Café Waterside is a very popular venue.
 The Civic Society’s Discovery Centre and the Kellico furniture workshop and showroom are also located beside the canal.
-A two story car park has been constructed in the yard at the back of the mill.
-A further floor awaits conversion to apartments (2016).
+The weaving sheds at the back of the mill were demolished and a two story car park constructed.
+A further floor awaits conversion to apartments (2019).

 The picture above is of a drawing produced by architects in 1920 showing a birds eye view of the mill after proposed improvements would be made to the building – such as the embellishments to the stair tower.
 This picture shows a number of interesting features: